 - We strongly recommend that you only open ports for services that you use.

-- So that you do not lock yourself out of your server, make certain to include a way to log back in to your server when you work with firewall rules.
-Always maintain console access to your server.
+- When you work with firewall rules, always make certain to include a way to log back in to your server, and always maintain console access to your server.

 We strongly recommend that you use the SSL version of each service whenever possible.

-- The use of non-SSL services could allow attackers to intercept sensitive information (for example, login credentials).
+- The use of non-SSL services can allow attackers to intercept sensitive information, such as login credentials.